Detecting 7 Common Manual Transmission Problems

 If you are used to driving a manual transmission, then you ought to know about these common manual transmission problems.
 Unless you have enough knowledge of manual transmission problems, it would be harder for you to detect any problem at all.
-Overall, transmission troubleshooting is quite simple.
-So, let’s have a glance on these manual transmission problems.
+Overall, manual transmission problems are quite simple.
+So, let’s have a glance!

 Manual Transmission Oil Leakage

 You might all have heard about this problem already.
 Often the oil slips outside the unit and gets to back.
 You can recognize this issue just by looking at the oil leakage inside the car system.

 To find the root, drivers can just follow the oil leakage trail in the front to detect the source.
 That helps you to address one of the manual transmission problems instantly.

 In a manual transmission, the running motor keeps it busy with the gear.
 Sometimes it may jump out quickly that it hurts your knuckle.